Delwara: Grandeur of Jain temples

 There is a story that the ministers of the Solanki rulers of Gujarat visited these temples during the 11th and 13th centuries AD, and were very impressed with the architecture and carving of the temples.
 At the request of these visiting ministers, the then rulers of Delwara (Mewar), provided the design and drawings of the Jain temples.
 When Vimal Shah, minister, governor of Chandravati and commander-in-chief of Bhimadev I (1022–64), the Solanki ruler of Gujarat, came to Delwara, he was inspired by Jain Acharya to wash out his sins perpetrated in the battle fields.
 He hence constructed a temple near Mount Abu which was the replication of Delwara (Mewar) Jain temple.

 The temple is known as Vimal Vasahi (Shri Adinath temple).
 He was remorseful and spent the rest of his life in religious discourse at Chandravati (near Abu road).
 Later, in 1230 AD, the two Porwad brothers – Vastupal and Tejpal, both ministers of the Vaghela ruler of Gujarat, came to Delwara.
 They also built the Jain temples designed after Vimal Vasahi temples near Abu.
-Since these five temples, built between the 11th and 13th century at Abu, are similar in design and architecture to the ones at Delwara (Mewar), they came to be known as Dilwara Temples (देलवाडा जैन मंदिर).
+Since these five temples, built between the 11th and 13th centuries at Abu, are similar in design and architecture to the ones at Delwara (Mewar), they came to be known as Dilwara Temples (देलवाडा जैन मंदिर).
 These temples are a composite cluster of five temples, with their own unique identities.
 Each is named after the small village in which it is located.
 The grandeur of sculptured marble, exquisite carvings of ceilings, domes, pillars and arches of the temple, which is beyond anyone's expectations, is far superior to the originals at Delwara (Mewar).